 The trail to Big Sur River Gorge starts between sites 111 and 112 at the northeast end of Pfeiffer Big Sur State Park Campground.
 Those who are not staying at a campsite can begin from Day Use Lot 3 and set out up Gorge Trail.
 A note for those starting outside the campground, a bridge shown on park maps, connecting the Gorge Trail with the loop road at the northeast end of the campground, has been removed.
 Hike past the old bridge abutments and continue along the left side of the river to reach the gorge.

 From the trailhead within the campground, things start off easy enough.
 A wide trail leads up to the Big Sur River where the trail abruptly stops.
 Now the adventure begins.
-There are only unmaintained paths from this point on, allowing you to make your own way up the gorge.
-There is a route along the right side of the river for much of the way.
+Only unmaintained paths perservere from this point on, allowing you to make your own way up the gorge.
+A route along the right side of the river goes much of the way.
 At one point, this path climbs about fifty feet above the water over boulders and fallen trees.
 Wade or boulder-hop across the river to the left bank when it feels appropriate.
-There is another path along that shore.
+Another path goes along that shore.
 You will likely make your final approach to the pool from the left bank of the river.
 As long as you keep heading upstream, you will eventually reach the big pool (it’s not like you can take a wrong turn inside the gorge).

 After an agility-testing quarter mile, you will arrive at the pool that has made Big Sur River Gorge such a sought-after destination.
 A shallow pool stretches across the gorge between steep granite walls.
 As recent as a couple years ago, the swimming hole was much deeper (and much more of a swimming hole).
 The pool has filled with sediment from a wildfire that shifted the land above the gorge.
 You’ll notice a suspended tree truck wedged between the rock walls at the back of the pool.
 The massive trunk came down when the river flooded with wildfire debris, illustrating how much the river was reshaped.